Skip to content

 The Braille Teacher's Pal: A Review of SAL

-… to help children and adults who are learning to read braille practice their skills.
-Its developer, Sally Mangold, … a teacher, researcher, author, and the creator of several braille courses for adults through the Hadley School for the … in providing instructional strategies and materials for braille reading and writing.
-SAL is a freestanding device …
+… The Braille Teacher's Pal: A Review of SAL Product Evaluation … to help children and adults who are learning to read braille practice their skills.
+Its developer, Sally Mangold, … a teacher, researcher, author, and the creator of several braille courses for adults through the Hadley School for the …

 Frances Mary D'Andrea